MakFly/PHPModDock-Lite/README.fr.md

 ## FrankenPHP vs PHP-FPM + Nginx

-Laradock Lite supports both modern (FrankenPHP) and traditional (PHP-FPM + Nginx) stacks.
+PHPModDock-Lite supports both modern (FrankenPHP) and traditional (PHP-FPM + Nginx) stacks.

 ### When to Use FrankenPHP (Recommended)